kalicalendar/community-calendar/README.md

 \*kali is a calendar application for berlin-based groups of women* who learn how to code.
 As a platform it gathers all events of those groups, in order to build a stronger community and increase their visibility.
 Every group can create an account and post their events so that everyone interested can browse through them.

-...At least, thats the plan :) Under <b>First Mockups</b> and <b>Minimum Viable Product</b> below you can see how we imagine the calender to be.
+...At least, thats the plan :) Under [First Mockups](#first-mockups) and [Minimum Viable Product](#minimum-viable-product) below you can see how we imagine the calender to be.
 For that, we need your help.
 If you want to contribute to our project, go for it and check out our [guidelines](CONTRIBUTORS.md).

-If you want to check-out the current state of \*kali, follow our set-up guide below.
+If you want to check out the current state of \*kali, follow our set-up guide below.

 ## Set-up Guide